warwickallen/algorithmic-pattern-generator/PORTING_INSTRUCTIONS.md

 After porting, verify:

-- [ ] All tests from the old suite are present in the new structure
+- [x] All tests from the old suite are present in the new structure
-- [x] Tests run without errors in the new interface (except the known failing UI test noted below)
+- [x] Tests run without errors in the new interface
 - [x] Test results are displayed correctly (with category headings, tooltips, and skip styling)
 - [x] Category filtering works properly
 - [x] Manifest is up-to-date